Explaining where babies come from to kids – A parent’s guide

 Now…

 Most younger children will be satisfied with this amount of information.
-If they want to know more, then you’ll need to read my blogpost on how babies are made.
+If they want to know more, you’ll need to read my blog post on how babies are made.

 Tips to make the conversation easier!

 It isn’t about sex!
-All they want to know where they were before they were born!
+All they want is to know where they were before they were born!

 Answer their question like any other question.
-Answer their questions about where do babies come from, just like you would with any other question that they ask you.
+Answer their questions about where babies come from, just like you would with any other question they ask.
 Like what they’re having for breakfast!

 KISS: Keep it simple and short.
 Just answer their question, check if they have any questions and move on to something else (like a snack or a puzzle).

 Don’t stress about saying too much!
-Luckily for us parents, kids have inbuilt safety switches ie they promptly forget anything that they don’t understand.
-So you don’t have to worry about sparking their curiosity about stuff that they just aren’t ready for!
+Luckily for us parents, kids have inbuilt safety switches, i.e. they promptly forget anything they don’t understand.
+So you don’t have to worry about sparking their curiosity about stuff they aren’t ready for!

 Is your child ready to know the answer?

-If your child has asked the question, then they’re ready for the answer.
+If your child has asked the question, they’re ready for the answer.

-If they haven’t asked the question but they are noticing babies and pregnant tummies, then they are ready to know.
+If they haven’t asked the question but notice babies and pregnant tummies, they are ready to know.

-And if you’re just not sure, then it won’t harm them to start simply with some basic information.
+And if you’re unsure, it won’t harm them to start simply with some basic information.

-If they want to know more, then you’ll need to read my blogpost on how babies are made.
-As it will walk you through the next part of the conversation!
+If they want to know more, you’ll need to read my blog post on how babies are made as it will walk you through the next part of the conversation!

-But before you decide to save this conversation for another day, please read this blogpost as it will help you to work out if your child is the right age to talk about the birds and bees.
+But before you decide to save this conversation for another day, please read this blog post, as it will help you determine if your child is the right age to talk about the birds and bees.
 Or I have a quiz that will tell you in two minutes whether they are ready (or not)!

 Resources for explaining where babies come from

-You aren’t going to be left alone with this conversation, as I have some wonderful resources that will make explaining easier.
+You aren’t left alone with this conversation, as I have some wonderful resources that will make explaining easier.

 Featured Image